Frequently asked questions

 Please see our step-by-step instructions on how to undertake this page of the application.

-3. Do I have to plant local native species?
+3. Do I have to plant Australian native species?

-It is preferred that you plant locally sourced native plants in your project area.
+You are encouraged to plant locally sourced Australian native plants in your project area.

 A list of native growers is available.
 Using local native plants is an easy and rewarding way to help look after our environment.

-If you are unable to use local native plants for your proposed project it is important that you discuss your planting ideas with us beforehand.
+If you are unable to use native plants for your proposed project, please discuss your planting ideas with Green Adelaide beforehand.

 5. What is tubestock?